 EB-2 Interview Complete Guide

-• For advanced degree holders;
+• Advanced degree holders;

-• For those with exceptional ability; and
+• Those with exceptional ability, and

-• For those with a National Interest Waiver.
+• Those with a National Interest Waiver.

 How to Prepare for EB-2 Green Card Interview

 Whether you are using consular processing or are already in the U.S. and are undergoing an adjustment of status, it is essential to prepare for the interview before the actual date.
-You must do the following before the interview date:

-A Medical Examination
+1. Have a Medical Examination

-You can contact the embassy or the USCIS to locate an authorized physician nearest you.
+You can contact the embassy or use the USCIS Find a Civil Surgeon page to locate an authorized physician nearest you.
 After undergoing the exam, the doctor may give you an envelope containing the results of the exam or send it directly to the embassy or the USCIS.
-If the envelope is provided to you, do not open it, you must bring it to the interview sealed.

-Gather the Required Documents
+2. Gather the Required Documents

 Guidelines and the required documents may vary among different embassies.
-It is essential to review the instruction page of the embassy you are applying through for the specific requirements.
+It is essential to review the instruction page of the embassy you are applying to for the specific requirements.
 For example, some embassies do not allow visa applicants to bring cell phones to the interview.

 EB-2 Interview Checklist